jfoote/git-shadow/README.md

     Initial commit
 ```

-We can see from the above pickaxe search that the only commits that added or removed a `goto fail` were the initial commit and commit `7dba55f...` made by this shady `Jonathan Foote` character.
+I can see from the above pickaxe search that the only commits that added or removed a `goto fail` were the initial commit and commit `7dba55f...` made by this shady `Jonathan Foote` character.

 ### 2. Find exact minute/second you made the mistake using `git-shadow`